Byre Cottage at Rowdale BarnsSleeps 2

 You Should Know

 Please note that we are dog friendly at this property however there are livestock in the surrounding fields so dogs must be kept under control at all times.
 You will be expected to keep them out of the bedrooms and off the soft furnishings.
 We are happy to accept 1 dog at the venue.
-(Not allowed in the Coach House and the Milking Shed).
-We do charge £20 per dog for the duration of your stay.
+We do charge £30 per dog for the duration of your stay.
 Please see our dog policy for further details.

 This venue is on a shared site with The Old Dairy, The Coach House and Rowdale Farmhouse